 Community Emergency Response Team (CERT) Leadership volunteer opportunity is for people that have completed a CERT training and live or work in the City of Kirkland.
 This group of dedicated volunteers are partnering with the City to create a more resilient community.
 They are involved with activities such as supporting new CERT classes, developing neighborhood CERT teams, sharing the preparedness message with community, and coordinating ongoing CERT trainings.
 Contact: Christina Brugman (Lead Volunteer).

-Volunteer Emergency Medical Technician (EMT)
+Volunteer Emergency Medical Technician (EMT) -NO NEW ASSIGNMENTS

 Adopt a Pedestrian Flag Crossing is a program where citizens can make a big difference in a small amount of time.
 Volunteers “adopt” a crosswalk by ensuring there are always orange “pedflags” available at marked crosswalks throughout Kirkland.
 The flags assist pedestrians in alerting drivers to their presence when crossing the street.
 You may have one in your neighborhood or along your favorite walking route that is currently in need of a volunteer.
 Contact: David Gourlie at 425.587.3867.